SamuelEarl/pyspark-tutorial/.ipynb_checkpoints/README-checkpoint.md

 <br>

-# How to use Git
+# How to push your code up to a remote Git repo from this Docker container

-Access the running container in a new terminal window: `docker container exec -it pyspark-tutorial bash`

-Or you can use `make bash` in a new terminal window.
+Access the running container in a new terminal window: `docker container exec -it pyspark-tutorial bash`.
+Or you can enter `make bash` in a new terminal window.

-Navigate into the `work` directory: `cd work`
+Once you are in the running container, navigate into the `work` directory: `cd work`

 <br>